omarkami007/replicated_papers/README.md

 2. **[Understanding Hyperdimensional Computing for Parallel Single-Pass Learning](https://proceedings.neurips.cc/paper_files/paper/2022/file/080be5eb7e887319ff30c792c2cbc28c-Paper-Conference.pdf)**
    - **Authors**: Tao Yu, Yichi Zhang,  Zhiru Zhang,  Christopher De Sa.
    - **Description**:
+      This project explores Hyperdimensional Computing (HDC), leveraging Random Fourier Features (RFF) initialization and Vector Symbolic Architectures (VSA).

+      The key objectives of this project include:
+      1. **Implementation**: Developed the HDC method and extended it to the VSA method.
+      2. **Experimentation**:
+         - Applied RFF initialization to enhance expressivity.
+         - Implemented learning by bundling to create class centroids.
+      3. **Comparison**: Evaluated the performance of learning by bundling against results from the paper's SGD-based learning.
+      4. **Alternative Similarity**: Replaced cosine similarity with the modular Manhattan distance to explore its impact on accuracy.